Relaxing the Mind

 Welcome

-I’m Sue Weston and I provide courses, classes, retreats and training programmes that promote equanimity and good health, reduce stress and anxiety – all qualities that bring balance and calm into everyday life.
+I’m Sue Weston and have been studying, practising and teaching T’ai-Chi, Qigong and Mindfulness now for nearly 40 years.
+I love delivering the courses, classes, retreats and training programmes that promote equanimity and good health, reduce stress and anxiety – all qualities that bring balance and calm into everyday life.
+So please do come and join me.

-I also run a Mindfulness in Schools .b programme and a range of programmes and presentations that can be tailored to suit your needs: corporate, hospitals, schools and prisons.
+I also offer Mindfulness in Schools .b programme and a range of courses and events that can be tailored to suit your needs: community, corporate, hospitals, schools and prisons.
+Please contact me to find out more.

 Zooming to you!

-All the classes, courses and retreats have now moved to take place online via Zoom.
+Most of the classes, courses and retreats now take place online via Zoom.

 Please email me to receive the Zoom login links for the various Qigong and Weekly Mindfulness sessions, Mindfulness Courses and Retreats.